hauxir/rapidbay/README.md

 - Automatically converts audio that is unsupported by browsers to AAC
 - Allows registering as a handler for any magnet link
 - Automatically cleans up disk space so you don't need to manage it yourself
+- Supports using [Jackett](https://github.com/Jackett/Jackett) as a search backend.

 ## Demo:
 ![](https://user-images.githubusercontent.com/2439255/48429861-44b60b00-e76e-11e8-8bdb-042f125357ce.gif)